ivillicana/coupon-manager/README.md

 # Coupon Manager
 A web application built on the Ruby on Rails framework that allows users to share store coupons.
+For a brief walkthrough on application use and features, view the [walktrough video](https://youtu.be/7nE_ClUDbSE).

 ## Install Instructions
 - Fork and clone the github repo.